Living with Type 1 Diabetes

-The introduction of disposable syringes, pens and needles has made life much easier.
-When I got my first blood glucose meter in 1984, it took a while to realise that it was life changing.
+The introduction of disposable syringes, pens and needles made life much easier.
+When I got my first blood glucose meter in 1984, it took a while to realise that it was life-changing.
 The meter was huge and didn’t have the features of the current meters, but it gave an accurate and current result which was fantastic.
 After that, I eliminated urine testing unless I was sick and only did urine tests to check if I had ketones, which can have grave consequences if left untreated.
 I now have a blood glucose meter that can test for ketones, so thankfully urine tests are a thing of the past.

-My life has been enhanced with each new development that has come along, from different types of insulin, pens, needles, meters and more recently CGM (continuous glucose monitors) and pumps.
-Some of those things weren’t handed to me on a plate; I had to find out about them myself, look for them and either buy them or try to get them through our health system.
-There is a lot of information available and phone apps to check and help keep track of things.
+My life has been enhanced with each new development that has come along, from different types of insulin, pens, needles, meters and more recently CGM (continuous glucose monitors) and insulin pumps.
+Some of those weren’t handed to me on a plate; I had to find out about them myself, look for them and either buy them or try to get them through our health system.
+There is a lot of information available and phone apps to help keep track of things.
 I work to keep my awareness of low and high blood glucose, which is hard to maintain the longer you have T1.
 I am always conscious of not getting a hypo in public.
 When I was young I was very embarrassed about having diabetes and also felt that if I didn’t keep it well managed at all times, that I had failed.